gopalgupta7799/notification_generator/README.md

-# notification_generator
+# water_and_exercise_reminder

-Notification Generator sends 3 types of notifications with a music on your computer after regular intervals which includes reminder for drinking water, eye exercise and physical body exercise.
+water_and_exercise_reminder sends 3 types of notifications with musics on your computer after regular intervals which includes reminder for drinking water, eye exercise and physical body exercise.